 For heat pumps configured as HP O/B, the RTU Open provides a reverse cycle lockout that prevents reverse cycle operation when the OAT falls below the configured HP Rev Cycle Lockout Temp.
-Whenever the OA temperature is below this value, the RTU Open will immediately operate the auxiliary heat and disable the compressor operation whenever heating is required.
+Whenever the OA temperature has been below this value for at least 10 minutes (not adjustable), the RTU Open operates the auxiliary heat and disables the compressor operation when heating is required.